CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 * be respectful of other people’s perspectives
 * listen to understand, self-organize
 * look for potential connections between your problem and that of others
-* during practicum, be willing to contribute in different areas, including areas not directly linked to your stream
+* during practicum, be willing to contribute in different areas, including areas not directly linked to your specialization

 ## <span style="color:rgb(218,121,122)">Evaluation</span>

 An important part of the learning process is to evaluate where we are.
 Throughout your Premium learning, we will ask for your insights and feedback in a variety of ways – surveys, quick response polls, diary entries, 360 reviews, etc. We ask you to take the time to reflect and respond the best way you can to all questions.
 Your responses are an important part of the Premium course, your learning, and they enable us to improve the course.
 To help improve the Premium course, we may contact you and the manager who signed your application several weeks and/or months after you have completed Premium.
 We will not share any information that you provided in any evaluation for with your manager, the aim is to understand what can be done to improve the Premium course in the future.

 Evaluation information collected is under the authority of paragraph 4(f) of the Canada School of Public Service Act and will be stored in the School’s evaluation system.
-Please note that your personal information will remain confidential and is protected under the [Privacy Act](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-privacy-act/).
-For more information, refer to the School's [Privacy Notice](https://www.csps-efpc.gc.ca/termsandconditions/index-eng.aspx).
+Please note that your personal information will remain confidential and is protected under the *[Privacy Act](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-privacy-act/)*.
+For more information, refer to the School's *[Privacy Notice](https://www.csps-efpc.gc.ca/termsandconditions/index-eng.aspx)*.

 The Digital Academy User Experience (UX) team will be conducting a user research study throughout Premium to better our understand your Premium experience and improve the program for future cohorts.
 Your participation in the activities, which include interviews and co-creation exercises, are completely voluntary.
 Please know that your participation would be a valuable addition to our research and findings, and any information gathered will be kept confidential.
 If you'd like to get involved or have any questions, please contact [Janki Padaliya](mailto:janki.padaliya@canada.ca) and/or [Vivian Qi Fu](mailto:vivian.qifu@canada.ca).
 More details will be provided in Moodle soon.